drvasanthi/RTL-Synthesis-Workshop/README.md

 The above circuit consists of two asynchronous set and reset DFF.
 Hence the optimization can't be done in the above design.

-The following figure shows the synthesis of the above circuit along with verilog code.
+The following figure shows the synthesis of the above circuit along with `verilog code`.
 As it can be seen in the synthesis design, optimization is performed  in synthesis stage by replacing the entire design by a simple wire buffer.

 <pre><code>
 module dff_const3(input clk, input reset, output reg q);